Translate

 5.

-No. Those who did not complete the preliminary registration process before the deadline will not be invited to submit a formal application under any circumstances.
+No. Those who do not complete the preliminary registration process before the deadline will not be invited to submit a formal application under any circumstances.
 Please be sure that your email account is set up to receive news and other updates from the Sylff Association secretariat.
+We also encourage you to visit the Sylff website from time to time.

 6.